Onto-Med/concept-graphs/README.md

 # Concept Graphs
-still WIP: two more endpoints need to be implemented (the `src` and `DockerImage` creation, however, is already fully functional).
+WARNING: doesn't work for small number of phrases.
+You need a document corpus with at least 100 (?) different phrases still WIP: one more endpoint needs to be implemented (the `src` and `DockerImage` creation, however, is already fully functional).

 ## Docker Image
 1. `docker image build -t concept-graphs-api .` (the resulting image is appr.
 12GB)